Discover What Excites You and Your Life Will Improve

 6. Have fun, don’t let go of your inner child

 When was the last time you had fun?
 When did you laugh and enjoy yourself like you used to do when you were a child?
-Never stop enjoying these kinds of moments in the company of special people with whom you feel happy.
+Never stop enjoying these kinds of moments in the company of special people with whom you feel safe and comfortable.

 7. Look for what inspires you